jona-sassenhagen/statfail/nuisance_failure.md

 date: May 2016
 abstract: |
     Experimental research on behavior and cognition frequently rests on stimulus or subject selection where not all characteristics can be fully controlled, even when attempting strict matching.
-    For example, when contrasting patients to controls, factors such as intelligence or socioeconomic status are often correlated with patient status.
+    For example, when contrasting patients to controls, variables such as intelligence or socioeconomic status are often correlated with patient status.
-    Similarly, when presenting word stimuli, factors such as word frequency are often correlated with primary factors of interest.
+    Similarly, when presenting word stimuli, variables such as word frequency are often correlated with primary variables of interest.
     One procedure very commonly employed to control for such nuisance effects is conducting inferential tests on confounding stimulus or subject characteristics.
     For example, if word length is not *significantly* different for two stimulus sets, they are considered as matched for word length.
     Such a test has high error rates and is conceptually misguided.
     It reflects a common misunderstanding of statistical tests: interpreting significance not to refer to inference about a particular population parameter, but about 1. the sample in question, 2. the *practical relevance* of a sample difference (so that a nonsignificant test is taken to indicate evidence for the absence of relevant differences).
-    We show inferential testing to be inappropriate both pragmatically and philosophically, present a survey showing its high prevalence, and briefly discuss an alternative in the form of regression including nuisance factors.
+    We show inferential testing to be inappropriate both pragmatically and philosophically, present a survey showing its high prevalence, and briefly discuss an alternative in the form of regression including nuisance variables.
 keywords: design, experimental balance, confound, mixed models
 ---